amattu2/automotive-rental-manager/README.md

 # Introduction
+**IMCOMPLETE**.
 This is a web based rental agreement writer/manager application.
 It handles vehicle status tracking, rental agreement writing and printing, and minor customer management.

 # Usage
 N/A